QuZikun/T-POP/README.md

 ## BibTex

-If you find our work useful, please consider citing:
+If you find our paper / code helpful, please consider citing our work 📝 and starring this repository ⭐️!

 ```
 @misc{qu2025tpoptesttimepersonalizationonline,